 In some cases, you will probably not have to see your former spouse in these processes.
 However, these types of processes do not assist either party in building the best new relationship when it comes to co-parenting.
 This typically builds up resentment and anger on both sides.

 Now it is important to know that Family Mediation is not suitable for everyone.
-For example, if you were the victim of domestic violence, then family mediation is not suitable for your case.
+For example, if you were the victim of domestic violence or there are other complications involved, then family mediation is not suitable for your case.
+In such situations, it would probably be best to find a trustworthy family lawyer or a law firm like Nathens, Siegel LLP who can help you understand your options and future course of action.
 Family mediation is suitable if you can come to a place that you may be able to talk with the person you are about to divorce even when you may not feel up to talking to this individual.

 Here are some of the benefits associated with the right type of family mediation: